-- Section 12.
+Section 12.
 Alumni Games.
-Alumni games count as part of the schedule in all sports, but they may not be included when submitting records for tournament consideration. - Section 13.
+Alumni games count as part of the schedule in all sports, but they may not be included when submitting records for tournament consideration.

+Section 13.
 Tournament Entry.
 Member schools are to download from www.njsiaa.org entry forms for state competition.
 Tournament regulations will be posted no earlier than four weeks before the tournament date.
-NO entries which are postmarked after the cut-off date will be accepted unless accompanied by a late fee established by the NJSIAA. - CL 1 A late fee charge of \$50.00, when a school's game or meet schedule or tournament entry form is late (beyond the established deadlines but prior to the pairings, seeding or heat meeting), is to be paid before the contestant or team is allowed to participate.
-If the entry is received after the seeding but prior to the first game of the tournament, an administrative fee of \$150 will be assessed the school. - Section 14.
+NO entries or "Refusal Forms" which are postmarked after the cut-off date will be accepted unless accompanied by a late fee established by the NJSIAA.

+CL 1 A late fee charge of \$50.00, when a school's game or meet schedule or tournament entry form is late (beyond the established deadlines but prior to the pairings, seeding or heat meeting), is to be paid before the contestant or team is allowed to participate.
+If the entry is received after the seeding but prior to the first game of the tournament, an administrative fee of \$150 will be assessed the school.

+Section 14.
 Video Taping and Filming.
 Electronic Communication equipment, including but not limited to computer, film, television and video tape is permissible, but may not be used for coaching purposes during the game or between periods.
-Videotaping of scrimmages is a local option. - Section 15.
+Videotaping of scrimmages is a local option.

+Section 15.
 Maximum Games-Waiver.
-A waiver of the maximum game limitation is granted in all sports, except football, only when one additional game is needed to decide a county, conference or tournament championship. - Section 16.
+A waiver of the maximum game limitation is granted in all sports, except football, only when one additional game is needed to decide a county, conference or tournament championship.

+Section 16.
 Withdrawal/NJSIAA Tournaments.
-Any member school and/or Student-Athlete withdrawing from competition after having officially entered an NJSIAA tournament in any sport will be disqualified from all remaining NJSIAA tournament competition in that sport in that season and barred from participating in NJSIAA tournament competition in that sport during the next school year unless truly extraordinary circumstances were present. - Section 17.
+Any member school and/or Student-Athlete withdrawing from competition after having officially entered an NJSIAA tournament in any sport will be disqualified from all remaining NJSIAA tournament competition in that sport in that season and barred from participating in NJSIAA tournament competition in that sport during the next school year unless truly extraordinary circumstances were present.

+Section 17.
 Guidelines for withdrawal of teams from competition upon diagnosis of infectious diseases.
-School administrators should rely solely upon the advice of the school's medical inspector in determining the action to withdraw a team from competition when a member is diagnosed as having an infectious disease. - Section 18.
-All NJSIAA tournament team entry and intention forms must reflect competition of no less than 70% with New Jersey schools.
-If a team does not meet this criteria by the cut-off date, they will forfeit their entry into the NJSIAA tournament. - Section 19.
-To promote fairness in competition and the health and safety of student athletes, no NJSIAA member school will be eligible to participate in any NJSIAA Championship Tournament if it has violated the Specific Sports
+School administrators should rely solely upon the advice of the school's medical inspector in determining the action to withdraw a team from competition when a member is diagnosed as having an infectious disease.

+Section 18.
+All NJSIAA tournament team entry forms must reflect competition to no less than 70% with New Jersey schools.
+If a team does not meet this criteria by the cut-off date, with the exception of football which will be based on a 10-game schedule throughout the season, it will forfeit its entry into the NJSIAA tournament.

-Regulations for the sport, involving the start of practice, the start and ending of the sport season and the maximum contests permitted during the regular season.
+Section 19.
+To promote fairness in competition and the health and safety of student athletes, no NJSIAA member school will be eligible to participate in any NJSIAA Championship Tournament if it has violated the Specific Sports Regulations for the sport, involving the start of practice, the start and ending of the sport season and the maximum contests permitted during the regular season.
 The application of this standard is non-appealable.